 (Germany, 1855 – 1979)

-Founded in Pforzheim, Germany, in 1855 by Georg Seeger and Theodor Fahrner, Sr., the Fahrner company became one of the most successful European jewelry makers of the late 19th and early 20th centuries.
-Theodor Fahrner, Jr., ran the company from 1883 until his death in 1919.
-The company was then sold to Gustav Braendle and renamed Gustave Braendle-Theodor Fahrner Nachfolger (German for “successors”).
-When Gustav Braendle died in 1952, his son Herbert took over.
-Production ceased in 1979, when Herbert Braendle died.
+Founded in Pforzheim, Germany, in 1855 by Georg Seeger and Theodor Fahrner, Sr. (1823 – 1883), the Fahrner company became one of the most successful European jewelry manufacturers of the late-19th and early-20th centuries.
+Theodor Fahrner, Jr., (1859 – 1919) ran the company from 1883 until his death.
+It was then sold to Gustav Braendle and renamed Gustav Braendle, Theodor Fahrner Nachfolger (German for “successors”).
+When Braendle died in 1952, his son Herbert took over.
+Production ceased after his death in 1979.

 Theodor Fahrner, Jr., was a creative and innovative designer and member of the aesthetic reform movement known as Jugendstil, the German name for Art Nouveau.
 He pioneered the use of eminent artists to design jewelry made partly or entirely by machine.
-Designers included Joseph Maria Olbrich, Max Gradl and Patriz Huber, who were architects and interior designers; Julius Müller-Salem, Bert Joho and Ferdinand Morawe, painters; and Ludwig Habich and Franz Boeres, sculptors.
+Designers included Joseph Maria Olbrich, Max J. Gradl and Patriz Huber, who were architects and interior designers; Julius Müller-Salem, Bert Joho and Ferdinand Morawe, painters; and Ludwig Habich and Franz Boeres, sculptors.
 Each designer had a distinctive style.
 They helped the company gain eminence for its Art Nouveau, Arts and Crafts and Celtic Revival jewelry.
-After winning a silver medal at the Paris World’s Fair in 1900, the company established the “TF” trademark and began to export its jewelry to England.
+A year after winning a silver medal at the Paris World’s Fair in 1900, the company registered the “TF” trademark, which enabled them to export jewelry to Great Britain.

 Under Gustav Braendle’s leadership, the firm received acclaim for its striking Art Deco designs in silver or vermeil silver with matte enamel and marcasites, combined with semi-precious stones such as coral, onyx and green agate.
 In 1932, filigree was added to the inventory.
 German politics in the 1930s and World War II restricted the company’s design freedom and production output.
 After the war, the company never regained its earlier success.
 In the 1950s, a large variety of designs was produced.Shop Fahrner jewelry